 Planning a Day in the Sun?
 Carrot Hummus Can Help Protect Your SkinDid you know the beta-carotene and phytonutrients found in carrots help protect against sunburn?
 Although you might not want to rely on carrot hummus as a foolproof sunscreen alternative, you will absolutely have less of a chance of burning your skin if you eat it on a “sun” day.

-Our whole family has light skin, hair and eyes and we can all burn rather easily if we aren’t careful.
+Edible Sun Protection!Our whole family has light skin, hair and eyes and we can all burn rather easily if we aren’t careful.
 But for years now I have made sure we eat sun-protecting foods whenever we spend a day in the sun (living in south Florida, this happens a lot!)
 A number of different foods act as “edible sunscreen” (including green tea and chocolate), but I have always found carrots to be one of the most effective.
 In the past, I have often made this sun-protecting Carrot Smoothie recipe on boat days, but the carrot hummus is much better for a BBQ.

 Dress It Up or Play It DownJust like any hummus, this carrot all-vegetable-hummus is incredibly versatile.
 Pack it on a picnic, or serve it as an appetizer on a party platter.
 I actually first made the hummus this past weekend for a dinner party.
 I served it with wine on the cheese board along with some olives, grapes, assorted nuts and dried fruit.
 It was a huge hit for our dairy-free guests!
 It actually has a lot more flavor than conventional chickpea hummus.
 Mary’s Gone Crackers brand.
 They have both whole grain as well as gluten-free seed crackers.
 Not only are they super healthy, they really are very tasty too.
 My favorite is the Chia & Hemp Seed one!

 Made with just 6 ingredients, this carrot hummus recipe is packed with flavor and nutrients.
 And the vibrant orange color is beautiful on any party platter!